starfishneuroscience/splot/README.md

     - Implementing a good test infrastructure for automated testing (possibly in CI)
 - UI:
     - switch between stacked plots and single plot with overlaid series
-    - unique colors for each plot
-    - allow disabling of certain streams for plotting
 - Data processing:
-    - filters and averaging of signals
+    - filters and averaging of signals (averaging is actually built into pyqtgraph; right click on a plot!)
     - Oscilloscope mode / triggered plotting
     - Error detection:
         - add option for setting a 'counter' field and create a 'data-dropped flag' or online estimator for dropped messages